 - Grind the cooled spices and place in a small bowl.
 Grind the coconut into a powder and add to the spices.
 Set aside.

-- In a heavy pan, over medium-high heat, add the coconut oil, and when the oil is hot add the mustard seeds, the dried whole chili and stir for a minute or two until they crackle and the chili darkens.
+- In a heavy pan, over medium-high heat, add the coconut oil, and when the oil is hot add the mustard seeds and stir for a minute or two until the seeds crackle.
 Add the curry leaves and stir for 30 seconds.

 - Add the finely chopped onions, and cook until they are translucent.
 This will take about 5 minutes.
 Add a little water if your onions are sticking to the bottom of the pan.

-- Add the green chili, if using, turmeric, and Kashmiri chili powder.
+- Add the green chili, turmeric, and Kashmiri chili powder.
 Cook for 2 minutes.

 - Add the cooked chickpeas to the onion mixture along with the water used to cook them in.
 Add 1/2 teaspoon salt, ground spices, coconut, and lemon juice.